Sugan2002/19AI539-Ex.No-1/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# <p align="center"> Ex.No-1 To create a HelloWorld Activity using all lifecycles methods to display messages </P>

 ## AIM: